 Emotional abuse is compared to brainwashing.
 The abuser looks to rewrite what his or her partner knows about himself or herself and replace that information with 'other' information that gives the abuser more control.

 Instead of 'lovable,' you are now 'unlovable.'
 Instead of 'capable,' you are now 'incapable.'
 Instead of 'smart,' you are 'stupid.'
 And so it goes...
 At some point, you become so changed by the abuse you no longer recognize yourself!
-Instead of being the strong, capable person you have been in the past, and as others know you to be, you are now passive, weak, and reclusive.
+Instead of being the strong, capable person you were in the past, and as others knew you to be, you are now passive, weak, and reclusive.

 3. Emotional abuse destroys your feeling of safety.

 The cornerstone of every healthy relationship is feeling safe when you are with your partner.
 Sadly, feeling safe in an abusive relationship is NOT possible.

 Being put down, criticized, insulted, threatened, and more are the weapons that are used to coerce the victim of abuse.
 Under such circumstances, it is possible to feel safe?